OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 // make these first 3 sections less like wikipedia and give it more personality ie make it more onion-y
 # What is OPKG?

+Not everything available for the Omega is installed right away.
+Some people may never need certain utilities and so we configure the Omega with packages you need, and let you tailor your Omega to suit your needs.

 OPKG is the package manager for the Omega Firmware.
-Installation and removal of packages available to the Omega Firmware is made simple using OPKG.
+It is used primarily to download and install packages.
+If you're familiar with Linux or other Linux distributions then a good comparison for OPKG is the apt-get utility.

 # How to use the Package Manager

-The basic operation of the package manager starts off with updating OPKG.
-After that, you can add or remove packages, and list available and installed packages.
+The basic overview of managing your packages starts with updating OPKG.
+After that, you can add or remove packages, or show your available and installed packages.

 ## The Importance of `opkg update`

-Running `opkg update`, provides the most recent list of packages available from the firmware Repos as well as their respective checksums.
-The latter is to ensure the integrity and security of the package being downloaded and installed.
+Running `opkg update`, provides the most recent list of packages available from Onion and OpenWRT.
+It's important to run `opkg update` in order to have the latest and greatest features from Onion ready for you to download.

 To update OPKG, run: